Hank Williams Jr.

 Randall Hank Williams (born May 26, 1949), known professionally as Hank Williams Jr. or Bocephus, is an American singer-songwriter and musician.
-His musical style is often considered a blend of southern rock, blues, and country.
-He is the son of country musician Hank Williams and the father of musicians Holly Williams and Hank Williams III.
+His musical style has been described as a blend of rock, blues, and country.
+He is the son of country musician Hank Williams and the father of musicians Sam Williams, Holly Williams and Hank Williams III, and the grandfather of Coleman Williams.
+He is also the half-brother of Jett Williams.

 Williams began his career following in his famed father's footsteps, covering his father's songs and imitating his father's style.
-Williams' first television appearance was in a 1964 episode of ABC's The Jimmy Dean Show, in which at age fourteen he sang several songs associated with his father.
-Later that year, he was a guest star on Shindig!
+Williams' first television appearance was in a December 1963 episode of The Ed Sullivan Show, in which at the age of fourteen he sang several songs associated with his father.
+The following year, he was a guest star on Shindig!.

-Williams' style evolved slowly as he struggled to find his own voice and place within country music.
-This was interrupted by a near-fatal fall off the side of Ajax Peak in Montana on August 8, 1975.
-After an extended recovery, he challenged the country music establishment with a blend of country, rock and blues.
-As a multi-instrumentalist, Williams' repertoire of skills includes guitar, bass guitar, upright bass, steel guitar, banjo, dobro, piano, keyboards, saxophone, harmonica, fiddle, and drums.
-In 2020, Williams Jr. was selected to be inducted into the Country Music Hall of Fame.
+As Williams struggled to define his own voice and place within the country music genre, his style began slowly to evolve.
+His career was interrupted by a near-fatal fall while he was climbing Ajax Peak in Montana on August 8, 1975.
+After an extended recovery, he rebuilt his career in both the country rock and outlaw country scenes.
+As a multi-instrumentalist, Williams' repertoire of musical instrument skills includes guitar, bass guitar, upright bass, steel guitar, banjo, dobro, piano, keyboards, saxophone, harmonica, fiddle, and drums.
+In 2020, Williams Jr. was inducted into the Country Music Hall of Fame.

 Early life

-Williams was born Randall Hank Williams on May 26, 1949, in Shreveport, Louisiana.
+Randall Hank Williams was born on May 26, 1949, in Shreveport, Louisiana.
 His father nicknamed him Bocephus (after Grand Ole Opry comedian Rod Brasfield's ventriloquist dummy).
 After his father's death in 1953, he was raised by his mother, Audrey Williams.